History of France: Resistance

-On 6 June 1944 the Allies landed in Normandy (without a French component); on 15 August Allied forces landing in Provence, this time they included 260,000 men of the French First Army.
+On 6 June 1944, the Allies landed in Normandy, without a French component.
+On 15 August Allied forces landing in Provence, this time including 260,000 men of the French First Army.
 The German lines finally broke, and they fled back to Germany while keeping control of the major ports.
-Allied forces liberated France and the Free French were given the honor of liberating Paris in late August 1944.
-The French army recruited French Forces of the Interior (de Gaulle's formal name for resistance fighters) to continue the war until the final defeat of Germany; this army numbered 300,000 men by September 1944 and 370,000 by spring 1945.
+Allied forces liberated France and the Free French were given the honor of liberating Paris in late August.
+The French army recruited French Forces of the Interior (de Gaulle's formal name for resistance fighters) to continue the war until the final defeat of Germany; this army numbered 300,000 men by September, and 370,000 by spring 1945.

 The Vichy regime disintegrated.
 An interim Provisional Government of the French Republic was quickly put into place by de Gaulle.
 The gouvernement provisoire de la République française, or GPRF, operated under a tripartisme alliance of communists, socialists, and democratic republicans.
 The GPRF governed France from 1944 to 1946, when it was replaced by the French Fourth Republic.
 Tens of thousands of collaborators were executed without trial.
 The new government declared the Vichy laws unconstitutional and illegal, and elected new local governments.
 Women gained the right to vote.

 Since 1945

 The political scene in 1944–45 was controlled by the Resistance, but it had numerous factions.
 Charles de Gaulle and the Free France element had been based outside France, but now came to dominate, in alliance with the Socialists, the Christian Democrats (MRP), and what remained of the Radical party.
 The Communists had largely dominated the Resistance inside France, but cooperated closely with the government in 1944–45, on orders from the Kremlin.
 There was a general consensus that important powers that had been an open collaboration with the Germans should be nationalized, such as Renault automobiles and the major newspapers.
-A new Social Security system was called for, as well as important new concessions to the labor unions.
+A new Social Security system was called for, as well as important new concessions to the labour unions.
 Unions themselves were divided among communist, Socialist, and Christian Democrat factions.
-Frustrated by his inability to control all the dominant forces, de Gaulle resigned early in 1946.
+Frustrated by his inability to control all the dominant forces, de Gaulle resigned in 1946.
 On 13 October 1946, a new constitution established the Fourth Republic.
 The Fourth Republic consisted of a parliamentary government controlled by a series of coalitions.
 France attempted to regain control of French Indochina but was defeated by the Viet Minh in 1954.
 Only months later, France faced another anti-colonialist conflict in Algeria and the debate over whether or not to keep control of Algeria, then home to over one million European settlers, wracked the country and nearly led to a coup and civil war.
 Charles de Gaulle managed to keep the country together while taking steps to end the war.
-The Algerian War was concluded with the Évian Accords in 1962 that led to Algerian independence.
+The Algerian War was concluded with the Évian Accords in 1962 which led to Algerian independence.

+The June 1951 elections saw a re-emergence of the right, and until June 1954 France was governed by a succession of centre-right coalitions.